Sell Like Crazy Book: An Honest Review

 If your marketing falls into the ‘bland’ category, the Sell Like Crazy book will give you ideas on how to spice things up.
 Suby knows very well how to capture attention.

-He does this by applying principles founded by some of the best direct response marketers of all time.
-As well as human psychology principles and strategies used by clickbait advertisers.
+He does this by applying principles founded by some of the all-time great direct-response copywriters such as Claude Hopkins and Eugene Schwartz.
+He applies behavioral psychology principles and strategies used by clickbait advertisers.

 Here is an example of a Facebook ad for Suby’s digital agency, King Kong…